Plymouth City Council

 Public Health in Plymouth

-The City Vision refers to everyone enjoying an outstanding quality of life; this requires the reduction of inequalities, and improvements in health and wellbeing which impact considerably on our quality of life.
+The City Vision refers to everyone enjoying an outstanding quality of life; this requires the reduction of inequalities, improvements in health and wellbeing and a focus on prevention and early intervention.
+Our goal is to reduce health inequalities through impacting on health and on the social, economic and environmental determinants of health.

-• Improving the quality of services across the city
+- support improvements in access and quality of services across the city

-• Protecting the public from harm
+- protect the public from harm

-A key component of Plymouth’s strategic intent is integration.
-Central to this approach is co-operative commissioning, where services are designed around the needs of people and they are involved in this process of commissioning and service delivery.
-Integration of health and local authority commissioning for population health and wellbeing is being embedded as a strategic objective in Plymouth.
-The public health team is co-located with the NHS Devon Clinical Commissioning Group (CCG) and Plymouth City Council commissioning teams, with whom we have an integrated budget.
+Another key component of Plymouth’s strategic intent is integration.
+Central to this approach is co-operative commissioning, where services are designed around the needs of residents and they are involved in this process of commissioning and service delivery.
 This has enabled public health to broaden its influence and pursue new models of integrated support for people, such as the co-creation of Wellbeing Hubs which utilise the community and voluntary sector to support people as well as offering social prescribing.
-There are excellent opportunities for public health trainees to support and give advice on strategic population and needs led commissioning.
+The public health team is co-located with the Council commissioning teams and there are excellent opportunities for public health trainees to support and give advice and to strategic population and needs led commissioning.

 Recognising the importance of the wider determinants of health and the contribution to these made across the Local Authority, the public health team also provides named links into the other Plymouth City Council directorates, enabling the public health team to work in partnership with planning, housing, leisure, education, social care, policy and performance to name but a few and creates a broad range of training opportunities.

-Excellent working relationships are in place with a range of partner organisations, including:
+As well as partners within Plymouth City Council, excellent working relationships are in place with a range of partner organisations, including:

-• University Hospitals Plymouth NHS Trust is a large teaching hospital and regional centre
+- University Hospitals Plymouth NHS Trust is a large teaching hospital and regional centre

-• Livewell SW- social enterprise providing integrated health and social care services
+- Livewell SW- social enterprise providing integrated health and social care services

-• The Police, Fire and Ambulance services
+- The Police, Fire and Ambulance services

 “The Public Health team and local authority colleagues are incredibly supportive and accommodating of trainees.”